Esther Chapter 4

 4:2 And

-sackcloth and ashes were spread on many.
+sackcloth and ashes were spread out for the masses.

 Esther sends to Mordecai